Virginia State Route 645 (Fairfax County): Stringfellow Road

+Stringfellow Road is named after Confederate spy Benjamin Franklin Stringfellow.

 Clifton Road (north of Clifton)

 After crossing U.S. 29, SR 645 becomes Clifton Road and has entered the Clifton ZIP code (20124).
 The road remains four lanes and the speed limit remains 45 MPH.
 After about half a mile the road intersects with SR 620, Braddock Road.
 After crossing SR 620 Clifton Road reduces from four to two lanes, although the speed limit remains 45 MPH.
 After passing by the Twin Lakes Golf Course, the road intersects with SR 654, Popes Head Road, and enters a rather equestrian area for about 3 mi before reaching the Clifton corporate limits.
 During that approach the speed limit is gradually reduced to 25 MPH before intersecting with Newman Road.
 The road then turns and enters the town.
 This portion of SR 645 has been designated a Virginia Byway.

 Main Street (town of Clifton only)

 In the town SR 645 intersects with Chapel and Kincheloe roads before it leaves the town (one must turn left to stay on SR 645).
 Also in the town SR 645 crosses the Southern Railway (US) tracks.
 Infrequently SR 645 is impassable due to flooding from Pope's Head Creek.